Back to all posts

 If you earn in dollars, euros, or pounds, your “normal” rent may be someone else’s impossible rent.

-The usual visitor defense is: “But I am helping the local economy.”
+The usual defense is: “But I am helping the local economy.”

 Can I stay in a way that reduces avoidable harm and respects that people actually live here?